slackhq/PanModal/README.md

 ### PanScrollable

-If your view controller has an embedded `UIScrollView` e.g. as is the case with `UITableViewController`, panModal will seamlessly transition pan gestures between the modal and the scroll view
+If the presented view controller has an embedded `UIScrollView` e.g. as is the case with `UITableViewController`, panModal will seamlessly transition pan gestures between the modal and the scroll view

 ```swift
 class TableViewController: UITableViewController, PanModalPresentable {